Cap-go/CLI/README.md

 `
 Optionally, you can give:
-[appId] your app ID the format is explained here --bundle your app bundle already sent to the cloud to --state set the channel state, can be normal or default.
+[appId] your app ID the format is explained here --bundle your app bundle already sent to the cloud, to link it to a channel --latest get the bundle version from `package.json:version`, cannot be use with --bundle --state set the channel state, can be normal or default.
 To use in your app, one channel need to be "default".
 --downgrade allow the channel to send downgrade version to devices.
 --no-downgrade disallow the channel to send downgrade version to devices.